sitegeist/Sitegeist.ZombieHunt/README.md

 ## Neos Backend

-In the document-tree and content-structure zombie nodes are marked with "🧟" resp. "🔥🧟🔥" for zombie-contents that are due to destruction.
+In the document-tree and content-structure zombie-nodes are marked with "🧟" respectively "🔥🧟🔥" for zombie-contents that are due to destruction.
-In addition zombie-contents are marked also in the backend rendering.
+In addition zombie-contents are marked in the backend rendering.

 ## Cli Commands